tolicodes/articles/outlines/api-scraping.md

 ### Error Handling
 Errors happen.
 A lot.
 Common errors include
 - Rate limiting: even if you are careful sometimes a rate limiting error still occurs.
 You need a strategy to retry
-- not found: different APIs handle not found error
+- not found: different APIs handle not found errors in different ways.
+Some throw a 404.
+Your application might not care if something is not found.
+- Other errors: you may want to ignore

 ### Pagination